ppopolo/ppopolo.github.io/about_Pubs.md

 <p style="text-align:justify">Popolo, P.S., Titze, I.R., & Hunter, E.J.
 (2011).
 Towards a self-rating tool of the inability to produce soft voice based on nonlinear events: A preliminary study.
 Acta Acustica United With Acustica, 97:373-381. </p>

 <p style="text-align:justify">Popolo, P.S. and Titze, I.R.
 (2008).
 Qualification of a quantitative laryngeal imaging system using videostroboscopy and videokymography.
-Annals of Otology, Rhinology and Laryngology, 117:404-12. </p>
+Annals of Otology, Rhinology and Laryngology, 117:404-12. <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2538379/" target="_blank"><b>Free PMC article</b></a></p>

 <p style="text-align:justify">Popolo, P.S., Svec, J.G. & Titze, I.R.
 (2005).
 Adaptation of a Pocket PC for use as a wearable voice dosimeter.
 Journal of Speech, Language and Hearing Research, 48:780-91. </p>